finance

 What is an Investment Bank?

-An investment bank is a financial service provider that serves as an intermediary in large and complex financial transactions.
-These banks provide financial services such as deals in stocks and bonds, mergers and acquisitions, pension fund management, financial sponsorship, and payment solutions for corporate.
 There are many international investment banks in India.
 They help businesses and Governments to raise funds through access of capital markets, such as stock and bond markets.
-An investment banker assist startups to prepares for its launch of an initial public offering (IPO) or when a company merges with competitors.
+An investment banker assist startups to prepares for the launch of an initial public offering (IPO) or when a company merges with competitors.

 Benefits